 Background

-In 2006, a strategic planning conference for the chiropractic profession made several recommendations including prioritizing the development and implementation of a strategy to increase interprofessional collaboration. here is some evidence of progress in this regard with the inclusion of chiropractors in some Family Health Teams, working as Advanced Practice Practitioners screening patients for spine surgeons and the integration of chiropractic into some private sector medical facilities.
-In the pursuit of excellence in athletic performance, sports medicine has evolved to embrace an interdisciplinary model of care commonly referred to in Canada as an Integrated Support Team (IST) that often includes a chiropractor.
-Interviews of stakeholders on sports medicine healthcare teams has suggested chiropractors’ inclusion was a manifestation of ‘consumer-focused practice’ and that ‘the athlete’s wanted them’ not necessarily that the profession had been accepted by other healthcare professionals.
-Nonetheless, chiropractors have continued to integrate into the field of sports medicine.
+In 2006, a strategic planning conference for the chiropractic profession made several recommendations including prioritizing the development and implementation of a strategy to increase interprofessional collaboration.1 In Canada there is some evidence of progress in this regard with the inclusion of chiropractors in some Family Health Teams, working as Advanced Practice Practitioners screening patients for spine surgeons and the integration of chiropractic into some private sector medical facilities.2-6 Sports medicine is one field where, in Canada, chiropractors have achieved some level of integration.
+In the pursuit of excellence in athletic performance, sports medicine has evolved to embrace an interdisciplinary model of care commonly referred to in Canada as an Integrated Support Team (IST) that often includes a chiropractor.7 Interviews of stakeholders on sports medicine healthcare teams has suggested chiropractors’ inclusion was a manifestation of ‘consumer-focused practice’ and that ‘the athlete’s wanted them’ not necessarily that the profession had been accepted by other healthcare professionals.8 Nonetheless, chiropractors have continued to integrate into the field of sports medicine.
 In 2010, at the Winter Olympics in Vancouver, chiropractic was included for the first time as an equal partner in the delivery of healthcare to all participants.
 It is now very common in Canada, particularly in urban centres, for private multidisciplinary clinics marketing themselves as “sports medicine” to include a chiropractor.
 The sports and exercise medicine residency programme at the University of Toronto has included a clinical placement with a chiropractor for its residents since 2014.
 At the 2023 Pan American Games in Chile, the Canadian Medical Services Team included 53 health care providers, of which five were chiropractors.
 In Canada, the sports medicine landscape has allowed for various opportunities for chiropractors to collaborate with Canadian sport and exercise medicine physicians (CSPs).
 Understanding how CSPs view chiropractic may provide information to examine the impact of improved integration, opportunities to enhance interprofessional collaboration and ultimately improve patient care.
 This study aims to evaluate the attitudes (hypothesis 1), and their contributing factors (hypotheses 2-4), of CSPs towards chiropractic.

 Methods: